programacion-funciones-lambda

 lambda parameter_list: statements

-Lambda functions are especially useful when simple functionality is required, and defining a complete function would be an unnecessary use of characters.
+Lambda functions are especially useful when a simple functionality is required, and defining a full function would be an unnecessary waste of characters.

 They can be used in a variety of situations, such as:

-Lambda functions can be used as arguments in higher-order functions (such as map, filter, and reduce) allowing for more functional and expressive programming.
+Lambda functions can be used as arguments in higher-order functions (like map, filter, and reduce), allowing for more functional and expressive programming.

 personas_mayores_de_20 = people.Where(person => person.edad > 20);